 Contact a Newnan truck accident attorney for a free consultation

 If you have been involved in a truck accident that occurred while a semi-truck was pulled over, you may be eligible to receive significant compensation.
-To schedule a free consultation with one of our experienced Newnan truck accident lawyers, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our experienced Newnan truck accident lawyers, call Shane Smith Law today at (770) 487-8999.